 1. Resume Length:

-Including every job from your entire career can result in an excessively long resume, making it difficult for hiring managers to scan quickly.
+Including every job from your entire career can result in a resume that exceeds one page, making it difficult for hiring managers to scan quickly.

 2. Relevance:

-Determining which roles are relevant to the position you’re applying for can be tricky, especially if you have a diverse background.
+Determining which roles contain relevant information for the position youβre applying for can be tricky, especially if you have a diverse background.

-Listing roles from several years ago might raise questions about the currency of your skills and industry knowledge.
+Listing roles from several years ago might raise questions about how resume relevant your experience is, as employers are generally more interested in recent and significant roles.

 4. Employment Gaps: